 To unlock the true power of personalization you need to combine consumer attributes with their motivations, as well as their intent, define motivation-based personas and use a combination of data points to target the personalization audience.

-You’re now in a better position to judge whether you need full-stack options, branch-level testing, or if your business goals support the ability to implement this on a modern framework with negligible impact to your performance - personalization on the edge for your Jamstack apps.
+You’re now in a better position to judge whether you need full-stack options, branch-level testing, or if your business goals support the ability to implement this on a modern framework with negligible impact on your performance - personalization on the edge for your JAMstack apps.

 To better visualize how you can implement personalization in a more nuanced way when building composable architectures, here are two examples that would highlight the components coming together, and where personalization would fit in.